openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/21_TS_compatibility.rst

     let foo: (x?: number, y?: string) => void = ():void => {}
-        /* compile-time error in ArkTS as call with more than zero arguments is invalid while OK for the Typescript */
+        /* compile-time error in ArkTS as a call with more than zero arguments is invalid while it is OK for the Typescript */

     foo = (p?: number):void => {}
-        /* compile-time error in ArkTS as call with two arguments is invalid while OK for the Typescript */
+        /* compile-time error in ArkTS as a call with two arguments is invalid while it is OK for the Typescript */

 |